antonfirsov/docs/2020/07-Jul/Productivity/Productivity.md

     ![Negate Expression](negate-expression.png)

-    You can also negate the expression with the new C# 9 `not` pattern if it is available in your project:
+    You can also negate the expression with the new C# 9 `not` pattern if it's available in your project:

     ![Negate Expression with Not](negate-expression-with-not.png)

 ## Get involved

-This was just a sneak peak of what's new in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
+This was just a sneak peek of what's new in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 For a complete list of what's new, see the [release notes](https://docs.microsoft.com/visualstudio/releases/2019/release-notes).
 And feel free to provide feedback on the [Developer Community](https://developercommunity.visualstudio.com/spaces/8/index.html) website, or using the [Report a Problem](https://docs.microsoft.com/visualstudio/ide/how-to-report-a-problem-with-visual-studio) tool in Visual Studio.